Jaden Ivey, No. 5 Purdue end Rutgers’ run over ranked teams

 The Boilermakers closed the first half with a 45-36 lead at 9-1, then started the second half by scoring the first 11 points.
 Purdue held the Rutgers goalless for about five minutes, pushing the lead to 56-36.

 For the game, Purdue shot 53% while the Rutgers shot 51%.
 The big difference is that Purdue was on the 19-4 edge at the turnover point.
+Rutgers had 11 turnovers, four more than Pardur.
 Boilermakers made 24 of 29 free throws in 17 of the Rutgers’ 13s.

 Big picture